n2iw/cat-relay/README.md

 Cat-relay was written in Python3 (3.13+) and can run on Mac, Windows and Linux.
 Ready to use executable files are available for Mac and Windows platforms.

 Currently, Cat-Relay supports two SDR software - SDR++ and SDRconnect (SDR Play), both are cross-platform.
-However, Cat-Relay may also work with other SDR software if they provide a Hamlib/Rigctl compatible TCP server.
+Cat-Relay may also work with other SDR software if it provide a Hamlib/Rigctl compatible TCP server.
+Choose 'SDR++' in that case.

 Cat-Relay supports following radio control software: